forcedotcom/salesforcedx-vscode/contributing/developing.md

 > "localTelemetryLogging": "true"
 > }

-With the above configuration, all extensions that re-use the core extension's telemetry module will log telemetry events to a local file at the project root.
+With the above configuration, all extensions that use the telemetry module from the salesforcedx-vscode-core extension will log telemetry events to a local file at the project root.

-Extensions that are dependent on the core extension and use its telemetry module can also take advantage of this local logging functionality.
-For instance, the Einstein for Developers extension uses core telemetry but initializes its own instance.
-So with that extension installed the following line in settings.json will log telemetry events to a local file for Einstein for Developers only:

-> "salesforcedx-einstein-gpt.advanced": {
-> "localTelemetryLogging": "true"
-> }

 ### Production Mode Local Telemetry Logging